-Bertrand Arthur William Russell, British a contemporary and an encyclopaedic philosopher.
-During Iqbal's time he had exerted very potent influence on world thought.
-He has written volumes for the technical philosopher as well as for the common educated reader.
-He can rightly be described as one of the most prolific philosophical writers in the world.
-It may seem both odd and interesting to the reader to undertake a comparison of thinkers from such a diverse lot as Russell and Iqbal; However, the latter has himself shown some interest in the former's thought, discussing some of his ideas in his lectures.27 He has discussed in his second lecture Russell's treatment of 'matter' and 'movement'-- the two important metaphysical concepts, during the course of his own study of the nature of 'matter' and 'reality'.
-He quotes Russell, "The theory of Relativity by merging time into spacetime", says Russell, "has damaged the traditional notion of súbstance more than all the arguments of the philosophers.
-Matter, for common sense, is something which persists in time and moves in space.
-But for the modern relativity physics this view is no longer tenable.
+Franz Bentano, a clergyman, psychologist and from Austria and а verv senior philosopher contemporary of Iqbal, believes in the objective and purposive nature of mind when he says, 'there is no hearing without the heard, no believing without the believed, no hoping without the hoped for, no striving without the striven for, no joy without the enjoyed, and so with other mental phenomena11.
+Idbal also believes in the objective and teleological character of mind.
+As said before, he has rejected Bergson on his ignoring the teleological aspect of mind, though appreciating him for his keen study of time and consciousness.
+As Igbal emphatically remarks, 'On the analogy of our conscious experience, therefore, Reality is not a blind vital impulse wholly unilluminated by idea.
+It is through and through teleological 12, He stresses that ends and purposes 'form the warp and woof of conscious experience13.
+He concludes that the mental life is teleological14.
+Like Igbal, Brentano's realism was 'theistic', though deviating from the orthodox view15.
+In defence of theism he wrote his famous work Von Dasein Gotte.
+His idea of God also tallies with that of Iqbal, though with definite reservations.
+Like him, Brentano holds that God is not immutable, conceived as dwelling in eternity, 'but a God who has been brought into the temporal process and is subject to change.
+The imperfection of the world points to a God whose works are advancing towards perfection, and who must in some sense'be himself developing'.
+16. Though Iqbal does not concede that God is changing in the ordinary sense of change. but Brentano qualifies this change with the phrase 'in tenable.
 A piece of matter has become not a persistent thing with varying states, but a system of interrelated events.
 The solidity is gone, and with it the characteristics that to the materialist made matter seem more real than fleeting thoughts"28.
-In this passage Russell has appreciated Einsterin's contribution to physics, and Iqbal has quoted him with approval.
+In this appreciated passage Russell has Einsterin's contribution to physics, and Igbal has quoted him with approval.
 Again, Iqbal discusses Russell's refutation of Zeno's view of 'time', 'space', and 'movement'.
 Russell has based his refutation on Cantor's famous theory of Continuity.
-Iqbal says, 'Bertrand Russell's argument proceeds on Cantor's theory of mathematical continuity which he looks upon as one of the most important discoveries of modern mathematics'29.
-Iqbal then quotes a long passage from Russell to prove that time and space are continuous and not infinitesimals as conceived by Zeno.30 He adds, 'Thus Bertrand Russell proves the reality of movement on the basis of Cantor's theory of continuity.
+Igbal says, 'Bertrand Russell's argument proceeds on Cantor's theory of mathematical continuity which he looks upon as one of the most important discoveries of modern mathematics29.
+Iabal then quotes a long passage from Russell to prove that time and space are continuous and not infinitesimals as conceived by Zeno.30 He adds, 'Thus Bertrand Russell proves the reality of movement on the basis of Cantor's theory of continuity.
 The reality of movement means the independent reality of space and the objectivity of Nature31.
 Iqbal, however, subjects Russell's theory of space and time to the following criticism.
 He says, 'The mathematical conception of continuity as infinite series applies not to movement regarded as an act, but rather to the picture of movement as viewed from the outside.
 The act of movement, i.e. movement as lived and not as thought, does not admit of any divisibility.
-The flight of the arrow observed as a passage in space is divisible, but its flight regarded as an act, apart from its realization in space, is one and incapable of partition into a multiplicity.
-In partition lies its destruction'32.
-Thus he concludes that 'the identity of continuity and the infinite divisibility of space', which is implied by Russell's theory, does not solve the difficulty.
-We have already discussed Iqbal's objections to Einstein's theory of Relativity in the relevant section.
+The flight of the arrow observed as a passage in space is divisible, but its flight regarded as an act, apart from its realization in space is one and incapable of partition into a multiplicity.
+In partition lies its destruction, 32.
+Thus he concludes that 'the identity of continuity and the infinite divisibility of space', which is implied by Russell's theory, does not solve the difficulty.33 We have already discussed Iqbal's objections to Einstein's theory of Relativity in the relevant section.